 - Names to Run Away from Really Fast: His Stand is named Dirty Deeds Done Dirt Cheap.

-- Never the Selves Shall Meet: If more than one iteration of a person or object exist in the same universe, their presence will end up annihilating both.
+- Never the Selves Shall Meet: If more than one iteration of a person or object exist in the same universe, their presence will end up annihilating both, disintegrating both entities into Menger sponges.
+Being in close proximity causes this, but touching one's copy makes the process inescapable.
 D4C's power protects Valentine himself from this effect, but he weaponizes it against others.

 - Not So Different: Johnny eventually dies doing what Valentine tried to do with the Corpse Parts: shunting the misfortune of those he cared about onto others.